redux-saga/redux-saga/docs/api/README.md

 #### Example

-The following example run 2 blocking calls in parallel :
+The following example runs two blocking calls in parallel:

 ```javascript
 import { fetchCustomers, fetchProducts } from './path/to/api'